 Non-routine sampling when food safety risks are deemed higher due to specific circumstances (i.e., weather, animal and human activities, discharge, etc.) should also be part of a robust food safety program.
 In the event that additional risk factors that could affect water quality are observed or measured such as weather, manure application in a nearby field, or animal-related activity, consider conducting additional water testing.

-If you are irrigating with Type B→A agricultural water systems, collecting and analyzing water system data is essential for understanding how the treatment functions in your irrigation system and can optimize its effectiveness.
+If you are irrigating with Type B→A agricultural water systems, collecting and analyzing water system data is essential for understanding how the treatment functions in your irrigation system and optimizing its effectiveness.

 All agricultural water systems used in overhead irrigation prior to (>) 21 days before the scheduled harvest date must meet the water quality requirements outlined in Table 2E for Type B agricultural water systems.